NikolayRag/typeTodo/README-config.rst

 Configuring TypeTodo
 ====================

-TypeTodo is configured using first lines in *[projectName].do* file, which is used both as configuration and default database storage.
+TypeTodo is configured using *.do.cfg* JSON file in the first project's folder.

-    *[projectName].do* is automatically created in the first project's folder if none found: if first folder included in project is ``/myProject``, then ``/myProject/myProject.do`` file will be used as config.
+    *.do.cfg* is automatically created if not found.

-    Global *.do* is used as settings template.
+    Global *.do.cfg* in *Packages/User* folder is used as template and is also created if none.
+    Global config is used when there's NO folders in project at a moment.

-    Default *.do* configuration is **HTTP**, using `public server`_ as host and newly created repository with random name like ``~exwvpaytkfs6``.
+    Default configuration is **HTTP**, using `public server`_ as host and newly created repository with random name, like ``~exwvpaytkfs6``.

-    Global *.do* is used one for all doplets when there's NO project used at a moment.
+    Also **FILE** is always used, even if not specified.

 Acceptable configurations are **FILE**, **MYSQL** and **HTTP**